alexandrinaguran/alexandrinaguran.github.io/projects.md

 # Other

 - A comprehensive model of retrieval practice and its neural bases (with Prof. Nico Bunzeck, University of Lübeck)
+- Connective Field Modeling in canines (with Dr. Nicholas Hedger, University of Reading)
+- Somatosensory perception and temperament in domestic pigs (co-author, leads: Dr. Charlotte Goursot, Dr. Oceane Schmitt, Dr. Jean-Loup Rault, Veterinary Medical University Vienna, and Dr. David Val-Laillet, INRAE, Université de Rennes and his team)
 - Multimodal perception of musical chords in professional and lay musicians (with Prof. Lars Kuchinke, International Psychoanalytic University Berlin)
-- Connective Field Modeling in canines (Dr. Nicholas Hedger, University of Reading)
-- Somatosensory perception and temperament in domestic pigs (Dr. Charlotte Goursot, Dr. Oceane Schmitt, Dr. Jean-Loup Rault, Veterinary Medical University Vienna, and Dr. David Val-Laillet, INRAE, Université de Rennes and his team)

-####
 **Feel free to contact me for questions or collaboration requests!**